Ray William Johnson: Equals Three

 Johnson began posting videos to his "Ray William Johnson" channel in April 2009.
 In 2011, the channel became YouTube's first to reach five million subscribers.
 The channel had also attained nearly two billion total views.
 Originally, Johnson produced videos out of his New York City apartment, but, in 2011, he signed a deal with Maker Studios to produce videos on set in Culver City, California.
-While at Maker Studios, Johnson produced a Spanish-language version of the series, Igual a Tres, and also produced a series of comedic animated music videos on a side channel called "Your Favorite Martian."
+While at Maker Studios, Johnson produced a Spanish-language version of the series, Igual a Tres, and also produced a series of comedic animated music videos on a side channel called Your Favorite Martian.

 In October 2012, Johnson announced that he would be leaving Maker Studios, contending that they had been pressuring him to sign a new contract that limited his access to his AdSense account and would reportedly take 40% of his earnings from the series.
 The contract also would have required Johnson to give up 50% of his intellectual property rights to the show and his other animated web project, Your Favorite Martian.
 In November 2012, Johnson founded his own production studio, Equals Three Studios (then known as Runaway Planet), and continued producing Equals Three.
-Your Favorite Martian series was ended that same month.
+Your Favorite Martian series was ended that same month due to his dispute with Maker Studios.

 In December 2013, Johnson announced that he would be ending Equals Three in the near future to focus on other projects.
 His last show as host (titled "THANK YOU FOR EVERYTHING") was published on March 12, 2014, and was around 14 minutes long.
 The channel had over 10 million subscribers and 2.6 billion total views at the time of Johnson's departure.
 The show returned in July 2014 with Robby Motz as host.
 Motz would depart in July 2015, at which point Kaja Martin, one of Johnson's frequent collaborators, took over as host, but Martin was subsequently replaced by Carlos Santos in December 2015.

 In 2015, Johnson sued Jukin Media for requesting the removal of 40 Equals Three videos which sampled their content.
 The case was later settled.

 The series featured numerous celebrity guests, including Robin Williams, Sarah Silverman, Gabriel Iglesias, John Cho, and Jason Biggs.